its-ayush-07/to-do-list/README.md

 # ToDo-list
-Basic To-do list using HTML,CSS and JavaScript.
+Basic To-do list using HTML, CSS and JavaScript.